klasbo/Intro-C-linux-dev/readme.md

 From the terminal we can much more than with the graphical interface, but we will start with some basic and familiar functions.
 First, we should make a new folder that we will use as our "workbench" of sorts.

- - [ ] To make this folder on the desktop, we must first change directory in the terminal.
+  - :question: To make this folder on the desktop, we must first change directory in the terminal.
 Do this by typing `cd ~/Desktop` ("cd" means "change directory").
 Use the Tab key to autocomplete the directory name.
- - [ ] Make a new directory using `mkdir directoryName`.
+  - :question: Make a new directory using `mkdir directoryName`.
 Give this some appropriate name.

 We can create new files using `touch fileName`, and edit them using - for example - `nano` or `vi`.
 There are of course other non-terminal text editors, and these may be more (or less) comfortable to work with.
 Create a file.